Understanding Food Neutrality: Embracing All Foods Equally

 • How does this food support my overall well-being?

 Food neutrality for kids is essential to help young ones maintain their ability to self-regulate.
 That’s right; kiddos are natural intuitive eaters!
 Children can also be very literal, black-and-white thinkers.
 It’s hard for them to understand that they themselves are not “bad” for having cake and ice cream at a birthday party if they received the message that those foods are “bad” or “unhealthy.”
 (It feels important to mention here that I believe all parents are doing their very best and there is no need to feel badly if you have been using good/bad language at home, and I would encourage you to work towards food neutral language.)
 Alternative wording you could try could be “growing foods” and “fun/play foods.”
 Descriptive words like sweet, crunchy, smooth, chewy, cold, fluffy, etc., can also help young ones understand food.
-Finally, inviting curiosity to the table; “How does your belly feel?”, “How does this food taste?”, “What do you like/dislike about this food?” is another way to help kids learn about food and their body.
+Finally, inviting curiosity to the table; “How does your belly feel?”, “How does this food taste?”, “What do you like/dislike about this food?” is another way to help kids learn about food and their bodies.

-For more support on building a positive relationship to food and sustainable habits that support your well-being, please reach out to us to schedule a session!
+For more support on building a positive relationship with food and sustainable habits that support your well-being, please reach out to us to schedule a session!

 FAQs About Food Neutrality